MCKanpolat/MagentoEnterprise-RestApi/README.markdown

 * Can be used in multiple threads
 * Keeps track of changed properties so only changed values are updated
-* If oauth token is rejected after some time, the client re-authenticates and executes the failed request again.
+* If OAuth token is rejected after some time, the client re-authenticates and executes the failed request again if you supplied username and password for a admin user.

 Following Magento REST API features are currently implemented: